qadenz/qadenz.github.io/content/en/Components/Conditions & Expectations/_index.md

 ## How does it work?

 Each `Condition` uses WebDriver commands to retrieve data from, or information about, elements on the UI.
 Each `Expectation` invokes a Hamcrest `Matcher` that is used for the evaluation, which is passed to the `Condition`.
 If the the value retrieved by the `Condition` matches the value given on the `Expectation`, the `Condition` result will return `TRUE`.

+Logging of evaluations is achieved by combining a description of the evaluation on the `Condition` with a description of the expected outcome on the `Expectation`.
+If an evaluation should fail and the `Condition` result return `FALSE`, additional information will be provided on the logs to illustrate the cause of the failure.
+This typically equates to capturing the "actual" value that did not meet the "expected" value.